ibm-cloud-architecture/tutorial-vpc-3tier-networking/README.md

 | None at this time. |

 ## Documented Steps
 To build this scenario we will first deploy the VPC infrastructure followed by the deployment and configuration of the application.
-Then, we will build and configure an HA application cluster to enable scalability of the application when higher traffic requires new nodes added to the load balancer.
+Then, we will build and configure an HA application cluster to enable scalability of the application when higher traffic requires new nodes added to the application load balancer.

 ## Prerequisites